apighetti/HighLevelDM_HighwayDRL/README.md

-# Deep Reinforcement Learning for Autonomous Driving using HighwayEnv
+# Online Deep Reinforcement Learning for Autonomous Driving using HighwayEnv